paolinomanghi/elixir_bari_2025/README.md

 Sample1.bin.15.emapper.hits
 Sample1.bin.15.emapper.seed_orthologs
 ```
 Summary tables contain information from each of the individual tool.
-For instance, the table eggnog_KEGG_Pathway.tsv contains, for each MAG, the count of proteins in each metabolic pathway defined by teh Kegg database.
+For instance, the table eggnog_KEGG_Pathway.tsv contains, for each MAG, the count of proteins in each metabolic pathway defined by the Kegg database.

 ```
 base) -bash-4.2$ more results/eggnog_KEGG_Pathway.tsv